ompl/ompl/doc/markdown/multiLevelPlanningTutorial.md

 However, the classical PlannerData structure does not know about multiple levels of abstraction.
-To add this information, we wrote the class `ompl::base::PlannerDataVertexAnnotated`, which inherits from PlannerDataVertex.
+To add this information, we wrote the class `ompl::multilevel::PlannerDataVertexAnnotated`, which inherits from PlannerDataVertex.
 PlannerDataVertexAnnotated adds new functionalities, including